LaTeX

 Standard disclaimer, before diving into the TeXonomy:

-I am also aware that I am doing violence to the rich and storied ecosystem by failing to mention that almost everything I mention is but a macro system built upon Knuth’s OG TeX system.
+I am also aware that I do violence to the rich and storied ecosystem by failing to mention that almost everything I mention is but a macro system built upon Knuth’s OG TeX system.
 Even that is a crude simplification of the complicated truth that this original system has evolved, reimplemented and mutated in complex and subtle ways.
 However, this document is not a philological or phylogenetic exploration; it is a pragmatic guide to getting documents typeset before key deadlines pass.
 Nonetheless, some context is occasionally helpful.

 Eddie Smith, From boiling lead and black art: An essay on the history of mathematical typography; the only thing on this page I might conceivably read for pleasure.